rohit-backend-dev/java-development-practice-hub-/BlueGreenDeploymentGuide.md

 ### Handling Application State

 - **Sessions:** Store sessions in external, shared stores (e.g., Redis, Memcached).
   Never store sessions in application memory.
 - **Schema Changes:** Design migrations to be non-breaking.
-When not possible, use a maintenance window with a static page for users.
+If not possible, use a maintenance window with a static page for users.
 - **Cache:** Ensure caches are externalized or can be safely rebuilt across environments.

 ---